 When Treatment Fails

-So, when U.R. (initials used for patient privacy) had endured these symptoms, along with stopped up ears and throat irritation, 3-4 times a year for several years, his primary care doctor referred him to an otolaryngologist for further evaluation.
-“This is a typical progression of chronic sinusitis,” said Daron J. Smith, MD, board-certified otolaryngologist and partner at CornerStone Ear, Nose &Throat, PA, who assessed and treated the patient’s persistent condition.
+One of our patients had endured these symptoms, along with stopped up ears and throat irritation, 3-4 times a year for several years.
+Finally, his primary care doctor referred him to our practice for further evaluation.
+His symptoms were very typical of chronic sinusitis.

-While the patient had been treated with topical nasal steroid sprays, several antihistamines, steroid injections, and numerous antibiotics, he reported that his symptoms “aggravated by weather and temperature changes” were only partially and temporarily alleviated.
-A nasal exam with endoscopy revealed the cause of the patient’s complaints of nasal congestion, indicating 80% nasal obstruction.
-On Dr. Smith’s recommendation, the patient left his appointment with prescriptions for an antibiotic and a steroid dose pack to reduce the nasal swelling, an appointment with an allergist and for a CT scan of his sinuses.
+While the patient had been previously treated with topical nasal steroid sprays, several antihistamines, steroid injections, and numerous antibiotics, his symptoms were aggravated by weather and temperature changes and were only partially and temporarily alleviated.
+A nasal exam with endoscopy by our ENT physician and a CT scan in our office revealed the cause of the patient’s complaints and nasal congestion.
+He had an 80% nasal obstruction.

 Important Post-op Follow-up

-At his final post-op visit just one month after surgery, Mr. R presented with an excellent post-operative result with his sinus cavities appearing open, clear and healthy.
-As adjunct treatment and to maintain these successful surgical results, Dr. Smith recommended that the patient continue the use of nasal steroid spray and an over the counter antihistamine regularly, with instruction for adjustment as his allergic symptoms fluctuate.
+At his final post-op visit just one month after surgery, the patient’s sinus cavities appeared open, clear and healthy.
+As adjunct treatment and to maintain these successful surgical results, we recommended that the patient continue the use of nasal steroid spray and an over the counter antihistamine regularly, with instruction for adjustment as his allergic symptoms fluctuate.
 He will also follow-up regularly one to two times each year.

 Seek Specialist Care when Symptoms Persist

-Other symptoms of chronic sinusitis can include, pain, tenderness and swelling around the eyes, cheeks, nose or forehead, a reduced sense of smell and taste, ear pain, upper jaw and tooth pain, cough, fatigue and others.
+Other symptoms of chronic sinusitis can include, pain, tenderness and swelling around the eyes, cheeks, nose or forehead, a reduced sense of smell and taste, ear pain, upper jaw, and tooth pain, cough, fatigue, and others.
 A patient could also have several bouts of acute sinusitis that can develop into chronic sinusitis.
 Patients should seek medical care for these symptoms and be referred to a specialist in otolaryngology when the symptoms persist and become chronic.
-Any of the four board-certified otolaryngologists at CornerStone Ear, Nose & Throat, PA, welcome and treat patients of all ages with conditions affecting the ears, nose, throat, head and neck.
+CornerStone Ear, Nose & Throat welcomes and treats patients of all ages with conditions affecting the ears, nose, throat, head, and neck.